This creamy, sweet Strawberry Piña Colada smoothie blends coconut, pineapple, and strawberries for a fun twist on the classic. (Non-alcoholic.)

 Instructions

-• BLEND: To measure the fruit, pack it tightly into a measuring cup.
-In a high-powered blender, blend all of the ingredients in the order they are listed on the recipe card.
+• To measure the fruit, pack it tightly into measuring cups.
+In a high-powered blender, blend all the ingredients in the order they are listed.
 Blend until completely smooth and no chunks remain.
-If you aren't using a high-powered blender, you may need to stir ingredients a few times in between blends.
+If you aren’t using a high-powered blender, you may need to stir ingredients a few times between blends.

 Video